djgreeb/Sampler-DJS-500/README.md

 		- the algorithm for displaying a big waveform has been changed
 		- added a mechanism for creating a template Presets.pst file on an empty sd card ver.
 1.48
-		- changed color map for big waveform (colors from cdj dump) ver.
+		- changed color map for big waveform ver.
 1.51
 		- fixed a bug: where inactive pads in the edit_pad_display would start glowing after the pad_x being edited was stopped
 		- improved edit_pad_display